matthewhall/fseui/README.md

 $ fseui
 ```

-The emulator UI will run on `9000` by default but you can adjust this by setting supplying a `--port` argument.
+The emulator UI will run on `9000` by default but you can adjust this by setting the `--port` argument.

 #### Firestore rules